You are in [Themes] [Markets and Fairs]

 - Hungerford Fair, 2nd October 1950 showing Edwards' Golden Gallopers.
 Both before and after the Second World War the well known Swindon showman, Robert Edwards, who always claimed to have been born in (a caravan in) Hungerford High Street, regularly brought his gallopers to Hungerford and other local towns.
 His first roundabout had been bought second-hand in 1916 for eighty sovereigns!
 When this photograph from 1950 was taken they had brought 'Chariot Racer', 'Arcade', 'Joy Cars' as well as 'Shooter' and other supporting side stalls.
 They were a great attraction, nearly filling the High Street.

 - Stop me and Buy One, 1938.
 Bill Watts is seen here with his T. Wall & Sons Ltd. "Stop me and Buy One" tricycle.
 The photograph is taken in the market place, where Edwards' 'Monte Carlo Rally' ride was erected for the fair.
 You can just see that the front of the ride is over the white line – a necessity because the ride had to be built around the lime tree.
 It must have been the only fairground ride in the country with a tree growing out of the centre!

 Whilst the original vill of Hungerford developed around the church and the area now know as The Croft, a new medieval planned town was laid out, sometime between 1120 and 1250.
 (For more on the new town layout, see the Manorial History section).

-The new town was established around the north-south (Oxford to Salisbury) road (now High Street), and the much older east-west road (now Park Street and Church Street).
-At the intersection of these two roads, a market, and market cross were set up.
+The new town was established around the north-south (Oxford to Salisbury) road (now High Street), and the ancient east-west road (now Park Street and Church Street).
+At the intersection of these two roads, a market and market cross were set up.

 In the 12th century markets sprung up throughout the kingdom, and local merchants benefited from the protection afforded by the lords, and the weekly market brought in locals from the surrounding villages.